-Monday through Thursday from 7:00am to 11:00pm Friday from 7:00a.m. to 8:00p.m.
-Saturday from 8:30a.m. to 6:00p.m.
-Sunday from 11:00a.m. to 6:00p.m.
+Monday through Thursday from 7:00am to 5pm Friday from 7:00a.m. to 3p.m.
+Saturday and Sunday - closed

 D. Circulation Policy

 It is requested that no library books be taken to the anatomy lab.

 All persons wishing to use library services must have their NYCPM photo ID available when requested by library staff.
 No services will be given to anyone without an NYCPM Photo ID.